developmentseed/awspds-mosaic/README.md

 ![landsatlive](https://user-images.githubusercontent.com/10407788/53614981-299ec800-3bb2-11e9-959e-367c973299f8.png)

 The repo host all the code for [landsatlive.live](https://landsatlive.live) website and APIs.
+Most of the code is a custom fork of [developmentseed/cogeo-mosaic-tiler](https://github.com/developmentseed/cogeo-mosaic-tiler).

 ## Deploy your own